emilyanthony4244/Sheikah_Slate/README.md

 Money to spend at www.HUBS.com or www.shapeways.com to outsource prints.

 See the BOM in root directory for parts information.
 3D print costs are estimates and will be higher if you outsource this print.
 PCBs can be ordered at various online vendors such as PCBway.com.
-Itís recommended to shop around to get your best price.
+It‚Äôs recommended to shop around to get your best price.
 PCBway has a minimum order of 5 boards per order; I have extras and can sell you one for $12 + shipping.

 ### Installation

-To Use the Adafruit Feather ESP32 v2 board in the Arduino IDE, youíll need to follow the guide linked here: https://learn.adafruit.com/adafruit-esp32-feather-v2
+To Use the Adafruit Feather ESP32 v2 board in the Arduino IDE, you‚Äôll need to follow the guide linked here: https://learn.adafruit.com/adafruit-esp32-feather-v2

-All the necessary libraries ìshouldî be in the Arduino folder above.
+All the necessary libraries ‚Äúshould‚Äù be in the Arduino folder above.
 Drop these in your local Arduino libraries folder for use.

 <p align="right">(<a href="#top">back to top</a>)</p>